2140data/react-btcpay-paybutton/README.md

 ## Requirements

-- **BTCPay Server**: You must have access to a BTCPay Server, either self-hosted or through a third-party in order to handle payments.
+- **BTCPay Server**: You must have access to a BTCPay Server, either self-hosted or through a third-party.
 - **React Application**: This component is intended to be used within an existing React application.

 ## Installation